hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/graphical_user_interface.rst

     :backlinks: none

-The graphical user interface is organized in *Frames* which are independent of each other and which each hold persistent information during each session.
+The graphical user interface is organized in *Frames* which are independent of each other and each hold persistent information during each session.

-The individual :ref:`gui_frames` and :ref:`gui_windows` are presented below before :ref:`gui_recipes` are described which give a detailed guide on individual use cases.
+The individual :ref:`gui_frames` and :ref:`gui_windows` presented below before :ref:`gui_recipes` are described to give a detailed guide on individual use cases.

 Overview